 \begin{example} \textbf{Sparse sliced inverse regression:} Consider the model

-where $\epsilon$ is the stochastic error independent of $\bX$, and $f(\cdot)$ is an unknown link function. \citet{li1991sliced} proved that under certain regularity conditions, the subspace spanned by $\vb_1,\ldots,\vb_K$ can be identified.
+where $\epsilon$ is the stochastic error independent of $\bX$, and $f(\cdot)$ is an unknown link function. \citet{li1991sliced} proved that under regularity conditions, the subspace spanned by $\vb_1,\ldots,\vb_K$ can be identified.
 Let $\bSigma_x$ be the covariance matrix for $\bX$ and let $\bSigma_{E(\bX\mid Y)}$ be the covariance matrix of the conditional expectation $E(\bX\mid Y)$.
 The first leading eigenvector of the subspace spanned by $\vb_1,\ldots,\vb_K$ can be identified by solving

-This is a special case of (\ref{Eq:gep opt}) with $\hat{\Ab}= \hat{\bSigma}_{E(\bX\mid Y)}$ and $\hat{\Bb} = \hat{\bSigma}_{x}$. \end{example} Many authors have proposed methodologies for sparse sliced inverse regression \citep{li2006sparse,zhu2006sliced,li2008sliced,chen2010coordinate,yin2015sequential}.
-More generally, in the context of sparse SDR, \citet{li2007sparse} and \citet{chen2010coordinate}~reformulated sparse SDR problems into the sparse generalized eigenvalue problem in (\ref{Eq:gep opt}).
-However, most of these approaches lack algorithmic and non-asymptotic statistical guarantees for the high-dimensional setting.
-Our results are directly applicable to many sparse SDR problems.
+This is a special case of (\ref{Eq:gep opt}) with $\hat{\Ab}= \hat{\bSigma}_{E(\bX\mid Y)}$ and $\hat{\Bb} = \hat{\bSigma}_{x}$. \end{example} Many authors have proposed methods for sparse sliced inverse regression \citep{li2006sparse,zhu2006sliced,li2008sliced,chen2010coordinate,yin2015sequential}.
+More generally, in the context of sparse sufficient dimension reduction, \citet{li2007sparse} and \citet{chen2010coordinate}~reformulated sparse sufficient dimension reduction problems into the sparse generalized eigenvalue problem in (\ref{Eq:gep opt}).
+However, these approaches lack algorithmic and non-asymptotic statistical guarantees in the high-dimensional setting.
+Our results are applicable to most sparse sufficient dimension reduction methods.